General Dynamics revenue up 7% on aerospace

-(Reuters) - Defense contractor General Dynamics Corp on Wednesday posted a 7% rise in first-quarter revenue as its aerospace unit’s sales picked up, fueled by hopes of economic recovery following mass COVID-19 vaccinations.
+Defense contractor General Dynamics Corp (GD.N) on Wednesday posted a 7% rise in first-quarter revenue as its aerospace unit's sales picked up, fueled by hopes of economic recovery following mass COVID-19 vaccinations.

 Shares rose in pre-market trading to a 14-month high.